-The Deputy Wilkins Aerodrome Manager (2IC) is responsible for the day to day tasking and supervision of staff at Wilkins Aerodrome.
-The 2IC works in direct consultation with the Wilkins Aerodrome Manager (AM).
-You will have a high level of communication skills, and the ability to deal with a wide range of complex situations in a highly remote environment.
-This is a hands-on role which will require you to operate a wide range of heavy and light machinery, in the construction, maintenance and operation of Wilkins Aerodrome, along with servicing the needs of ground support requirements for a wide range of aircraft.
+The Deputy Aerodrome Manager works in direct consultation with the Aerodrome Manager.
+You will have a high level of communication skills, and the ability to deal with a wide range of complex situations, given the highly remote environment.
+This is a hands-on role, which will require you to operate a wide range of heavy and light machinery, in the construction, maintenance and operation of Wilkins Aerodrome, along with servicing the needs of Ground support requirements for a wide range of Aircraft.
 The role also requires you to fill the position of Aerodrome Manager when the Aerodrome Manager is offsite.

 The Australian Antarctic Program’s (AAP) vision is to ensure Antarctica is valued, protected and understood.
 Working with the AAP provides a unique opportunity to experience Antarctica and the Southern Ocean, while supporting world-leading science.